ibexa/documentation-developer/docs/commerce/checkout/reorder.md

 This can include additional information or settings associated with the source order, for example, address.
 The method uses the following parameters:

-- `$sourceOrder` (OrderInterface) - the source order from which context will be copied
+- `$sourceOrder` (OrderInterface) - the source order from which context is copied
-- `$targetCheckout` (CheckoutInterface) - the target checkout to which context will be copied
+- `$targetCheckout` (CheckoutInterface) - the target checkout to which context is copied

 #### `ReorderService:createReorderCart`